Insurance

 The single most-asked question we get from US weight-loss patients is: does Medicaid cover Wegovy or Zepbound for me?

-The honest answer is: it depends on your state and on whether you have type 2 diabetes.
-Medicaid is a federal-state partnership; the federal program does not require states to cover anti-obesity medications, so each state decides via its preferred drug list (PDL).
+The answer is: it depends on your state and on whether you have type 2 diabetes.
+Medicaid is a federal-state partnership; the federal program does not require states to cover anti-obesity medications.
+Each state decides via its preferred drug list (PDL).
 The result is a patchwork that changes every legislative session.

 The framework: three questions, in order